dfm/celerite/docs/cpp/api.rst

 ----------------

-The main interface to the celerite solver is via the :cpp:class:`celerite::solver::BandSolver` class but many of the key interfaces are abstracted into the :cpp:class:`celerite::solver::Solver`.
+The main interface to the celerite solver is via the :cpp:class:`celerite::solver::CholeskySolver` class but many of the key interfaces are abstracted into the :cpp:class:`celerite::solver::Solver`.

 .. doxygenclass:: celerite::solver::Solver
     :members: